vaishu1109/instagram-clone-project-group-project-1-icp-7/README.md

 ## How to Contribute
 1. Fork the the project
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your clone branch
-3. Make required changes and commit (git commit -am 'Add some feature')
+3. Make required changes and commit (git commit -m 'Add some feature')
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch (git push )
 5. Create new Pull Request

 -----